JuanJoseSolorzano/JuanJoseSolorzano.github.io/_pages/Jenkins_Information.md

 ---

 # Jenkins
-Here we won't talk abut the common questions: **_What is Jenkins?_** or **_What can Jenkins do?_**.
-No, we will demostrate step by step the process of Jenkins, how to install, how to install its dependencies, etc. For this laboratory, we will use a Virtual Machine (VM) where be installed a Debian12 Operate System and and ZSH as a shell.
+Here we won't discuss the common questions: **_What is Jenkins?_** or **_What can Jenkins do?_**.
+Instead, we will demonstrate step-by-step the process of using Jenkins, including how to install it, its dependencies, and more.
+For this tutorial, we will use a Virtual Machine (VM) running Debian 12 as the operating system and ZSH as the shell.

 ## Installing Jenkins
-Jenkins is a server, which means that Jenkins application will be running in a machine sharing and reciving data.
-The first step is install the Jenkins server in our system.
+Jenkins is a server application, which means it will run on a machine, sharing and receiving data.
+The first step is to install the Jenkins server on our system.

-1. **Installing Java:** Since Jenkins is a Java application we will need to install Java if we do not have installed it yet.
+1. **Installing Java:** Since Jenkins is a Java application, we need to install Java if it is not already installed.

     ```
     sudo apt update
     sudo apt install openjdk-17-jdk -y
     java --version
     ```

-2. **Installing Jenkins:** In this step we will need to add the Jenkins repository to the debian package manager, but this is only because Jenkins is not part of debian package manager, if you are using Windows or other Operting System, you might be skip this.
+2. **Installing Jenkins:** In this step, we need to add the Jenkins repository to the Debian package manager.
+This is necessary because Jenkins is not part of the default Debian package manager.
+If you are using Windows or another operating system, you might skip this step.

     ```
     curl -fsSL https://pkg.jenkins.io/debian-stable/jenkins.io-2023.key | sudo tee \
     /usr/share/keyrings/jenkins-keyring.asc > /dev/null